rscherrer/propositions/README.md

 List of putative PhD propositions:

+* This my movie.
+This my life.
+Okay, be cool.
+Tommy Wiseau (James Franco, The Disaster Artist, 2017)
+* If a lot of people love each other, the world would be a better place to live.
+Johnny (The Room, 2003)
 * "Life, Uh, Finds a Way" --- Dr. Ian Malcolm (Jeff Goldblum), Jurassic Park (Steven Spielberg, 1993)
 * Models are extended intuitions
 * Nothing makes sense except in the light.
 Christoph Netz